Rosenberg/Humphrey Program in Public Policy

 The Rosenberg/Humphrey Program in Public Policy (also known as the Marvin Rosenberg/Hubert H. Humphrey Program in Public Policy) is a fellowship program out of the City College of New York.
 The fellowship offers admitted students a stipend to complete summer internships of their choosing, either in Washington D.C. or New York City.
 The fellowships are intended to be policy centered.

 Origin

 The fellowship was established in 1984 by Marvin Rosenberg, a friend of U.S. senator Hubert H. Humphrey.

-Past Internship Placements
+Past internship placements

 Interns have held positions in various local, state, and national organizations, both governmental and non-for-profit.
 Below is a list of past organizations that RH fellows have worked for: